 Key Issues in Chicken Farming

-Four white chickens sitting on dirty litter.
+Close up of four white feathered chickens sitting on dirty litter.

 Image credit – Farmwatch